Charles Filgate

 Charles Roden Filgate (16 October 1849 – 1 September 1930) was an Irish amateur cricketer who played first-class cricket from 1869 to 1877 for Gloucestershire and Marylebone Cricket Club (MCC), where he was a member.
 Filgate represented Ireland in three matches between 1868 and 1871.
 He was a right-handed batsman who made 25 first-class career appearances.
 He scored 563 runs with a highest score of 93 and held 18 catches.

 Filgate was the sixth and youngest son of William Filgate of Lissrenny (1781-1875), J.P., by his wife Sophia Juliana Penelope (1807-1866), eldest daughter of the Count De Salis.
 He married Clare, daughter of William Cooper, on 27 February 1906.
-He was educated at Cheltenham College and the Inner Temple (1869), and was called to the Bar in 1872, and became a member of the Oxford Circuit.
+He was educated at Cheltenham College and the Inner Temple (1869).
+In 1872, he was called to the Bar and became a member of the Oxford Circuit.

-A practising Barrister-at-Law, he lived for sometime at The Terrace, Matlock Bank, Derbyshire, England, and had two children:
+A practising Barrister-at-Law, he lived for some time at The Terrace, Matlock Bank, Derbyshire, England, and had two children: